assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft6.md

         Figure: Salt Channel messages.
 "E()" is used to indicate that a message is encrypted and authenticated.
 Header and Time fields are not included in the figure.
 They are included in every message.

-When the client holds a resume ticket, he can use it to achieve a zero-round-trip overhead session.
-See the figure below for an example of a session using the resume feature.

-    CLIENT                                                 SERVER

-    ProtocolIndicator
-    ClientEncKey
-    [ServerSigKey]
-    TicketSize
-    Ticket
-    AppMessage                   ---M1, App -->
-                                                             Ticket
-                                 <--TT, App ---          AppMessage

-    AppMessage                   <--App------->          AppMessage

-        Figure: Salt Channel messages for the resume case.
-The first application message is sent with no round-trip overhead.

 Later section will describe these messages in detail.